 S102.13 Gable end Bracing: Gable end bracing shall be installed for systems not using balloon framing.
 Continuous 2-by-4 lateral braces shall be installed on the top edges of ceiling joists or the top edges of truss bottom chords at 6-feet o.c.
-The braces shall extend back from the gable truss/framing a distance equal to 90% of the building width.
-Each lateral brace shall have a minimum 20-gauge metal strap connected to the lateral brace that wraps over the bottom chord of the gable end wall plate/truss, over the top plate of the wall below and is connected to a stud in the wall below.
+The braces shall extend back from the gable truss/framing at a distance equal to 90% of the building width.
+Each lateral brace shall have a minimum 20-gauge metal strap connected to the lateral brace that wraps over the bottom chord of the gable end wall plate/truss, over the top plate of the wall below, and is connected to a stud in the wall below.
 Straps shall be connected with ten (10) 8d nails at each end.
-Blocking (2-by-4's) shall be added in the bay between the gable wall framing and the first ceiling joist or truss and attached to the bottom of each lateral brace with four (4) 10d nails.
+Blocking (2-by-4s) shall be added in the bay between the gable wall framing and the first ceiling joist or truss and attached to the bottom of each lateral brace with four (4) 10d nails.
+Refer to Figure 3.7a in the 2018 Wood Framed Construction Manual.

 S102.14 Wood Frame Chimney Chases: Wood frame chimney chases shall be structurally connected to rafters and/or ceiling joists.
 The attachment shall meet the following minimum requirements.
 Each corner of the chimney structure shall have a tension strap fastened to the corner stud that continues downward to the roof and/or ceiling support members below.
 The tension strap must have a minimum tension capacity of 700 pounds.
-Chimney framing shall be sheathed with minimum /16-inch-thick wood structural panels on all four exterior sides.
+Chimney framing shall be sheathed with minimum $^{7}/{16}$ -inch-thick wood structural panels on all four exterior sides.
 The base perimeter of the chimney framing at the roof deck level shall be continuously supported by minimum 2-by-4 blocking fastened to roof framing members with joist hangers.
 Figure S1 shows example locations of connections.

 S102.15 Porch Roofs, Carports, Roofs of Lanais: A continuous load path shall be provided that anchors the roofs of attached structures to their foundations using metal connectors.
-Roof framing (rafter or truss) connections to support beams shall be provided using metal straps with 500-pound uplift capacities.
-Supporting beam connections to columns and column to foundation connections shall be provided using metal connections with 1,000-pound capacities.
+Roof framing (rafter or truss) connections to support beams shall be provided using metal straps with uplift capacities capable of resisting the site-specific loads.

-S102.16 Garage Doors: Garage doors and their attachment system shall be tested and approved per ANSI/DASMA 108, ASTM E 330, or Florida Building Code TAS 202 for a minimum positive design pressure of 27 psf and a minimum negative design pressure of 29 psf.
+S102.16 Garage Doors: Garage doors and their attachment system shall be tested and approved per ANSI/DASMA 108, ASTM E 330, or Florida Building Code TAS 202 for the site-specific design pressures.

-SECTION S103

-ALTERNATE STRUCTURAL REQUIREMENTS: WOOD FRAME CONSTRUCTION
+SECTION S103 ALTERNATE STRUCTURAL REQUIREMENTS: WOOD FRAME CONSTRUCTION

-S103.1 Structural Design Alternatives: Alternate structural designs or designs for buildings that are more than 2 stories shall be based on either S103.1.1 or S103.1.2.

-S103.1.1 Engineering Design: Accepted engineering design for wood frame construction using a design wind speed $V{ult}$ = 140 mph Exposure B or $V{asd}$ = 110 mph Exposure B when sealed by a professional engineer registered in the State.

-S103.1.2 Prescriptive Wood Frame Design: Designs based on the American Forest and Paper Association, American Wood Council (AWC), Guide to Wood Construction in High Wind Areas for Oneand Two-Family Dwellings or the AWC Wood Frame Construction Manual for $V{ult}$ = 140 mph Exposure B or $V{asd}$ = 110 mph Exposure B.
+- S103.1 Structural Design Alternatives: Alternate structural designs or designs for buildings that are more than 2 stories shall be based on either S103.1.1 or S103.1.2. - S103.1.1 Engineering Design: Accepted engineering design for wood frame construction using a design wind speed $V{ult} = 130$ mph Exposure C when sealed by a professional engineer registered in the State. - S103.1.2 Prescriptive Wood Frame Design: Designs based on the American Forest and Paper Association, American Wood Council (AWC), Guide to Wood Construction in High Wind Areas for One-and Two-Family Dwellings or the AWC Wood Frame Construction Manual for $V{ult} = 130$ mph Exposure C.